christianbator/zed-open-capture-mac/README.md

 The ZED Open Capture library is a macOS library for low-level camera and sensor capture for the ZED stereo camera family.

-The library provides methods to access raw video frames, calibration data, camera controls, and raw data from the USB3 camera sensors.
+The library provides methods to access raw video frames, calibration data, camera controls, and raw data from the USB 3 camera sensors.
 A synchronization mechanism is provided to associate the correct sensor data with a particular video frame.

 **Note:** The ZED SDK calibrates all output data, but here you're dealing with raw data.
 See <a href="#calibration">calibration</a> below for details about downloading and applying the calibration parameters to correct the camera data.